ankitprasad2005/defdrive/README.md

 # Defdrive

-Defdrive is a project that allows users to create multiple expiry keys based on time and has features like one-time use of the link, specific data traffic allowed, subnet restriction, and public IP restriction.
+Defdrive is a project that allows users to create multiple expiry keys based on time and has features like one-time use of the link, specific data traffic allowed, subnet restriction, public IP restriction, and TTL (Time to Live).

 ## Features